tjhrulz/Monstercat-Suite/README.md

 - [ ] Look into if average size variable increases or decrease performance based on size (kind of irrelevant now with CPU usage being better I just want to document it right)
 - [ ] Look into adding corsair and other keyboards manufactures color API's into the color system, I do not have a full RGB (Mine only does green) so I will need a guinea pig
 Bugs
+- [ ] When spotify isnt running there is a lot of log spam, I think this is from the plugin and not my missuse of it hoepfully I can turn it off
 - [ ] Album art color fetch runs when a color will end up being decided (Not as big a deal as I figured it would be, blur takes up way more cpu time)
 - [X] Genre color decided is called even if genre color is off, move check out of genre color decider
 - [X] Each meter instances its own version of any of the color options causing higher CPU than needed, I have known about this for a while but it hasn't been a big deal till some of the color choices required more CPU.